-For students who voluntarily withdraw from all classes or are granted an official withdrawal through the Academic Dean, financial aid will be prorated based on the last date of attendance established by the Academic Dean and subject to The Return of Title IV Funds Policy and Procedure.
+For students who voluntarily withdraw from all classes or are granted an official withdrawal or Leave of Absence by the Academic Dean, their financial aid will be prorated based on the last date of attendance established by the Academic Dean and subject to The Return of Title IV Funds Policy and Procedure.
 Please see the "Return of Title IV Funds and Repayment" section below for further information.